 6.1 change these terms and conditions;

-6.2 change the content and/or services available from the SAMRC website;
+6.2 change the content and/or services available from the SAMRC websites;

-6.3 discontinue any aspect of the SAMRC website or service(s) available from the SAMRC website; and/or
+6.3 discontinue any aspect of the SAMRC websites or service(s) available from the SAMRC websites; and/or

-6.4 change the software and hardware required to access and use the SAMRC website.
+6.4 change the software and hardware required to access and use the SAMRC websites.

 7.1 The SAMRC shall take all reasonable steps to protect the personal information of Users and for the purpose of this clause, “personal information” shall be defined as detailed in the Promotion of Access to Information Act 2 of 2000 (PAIA).

 7.2 The SAMRC may electronically collect, store and use the following personal information of Users: